nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 2a.
 There is no stock with source that matches keyword.

     Use case ends.

+#### Use case: Increment or decrement a stock's quantity

+**MSS**

+1. User requests to list stocks.
+2. Warenager lists all stocks including their serial number.
+3. User requests to increment or decrement a specific stock's quantity.
+4. Warenager updates the stock's quantity.

+    Use case ends.

+**Extensions**

+* 2a.
+The list of all stocks is empty.

+  Use case ends.

+* 3a.
+The given format is missing the field header sn/.

+    * 3a1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given serial number is not an integer.

+    * 3b1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given format is missing the field header q/.

+    * 3c1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3d.
+The given increment or decrement value is not an integer.

+    * 3d1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+#### Use case: Rewrite a stock's quantity

+**MSS**

+1. User requests to list stocks.
+2. Warenager lists all stocks including their serial number.
+3. User requests to change a specific stock's quantity.
+4. Warenager updates the stock's quantity.

+    Use case ends.

+**Extensions**

+* 2a.
+The list of all stocks is empty.

+  Use case ends.

+* 3a.
+The given format is missing the field header sn/.

+    * 3a1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given serial number is not an integer.

+    * 3b1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given format is missing the field header nq/.

+    * 3c1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3d.
+The given increment or decrement value is not an integer.

+    * 3d1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+#### Use case: Update the name of a stock.

+**MSS**

+1. User requests to list stocks.
+2. Warenager lists all stocks including their serial number.
+3. User requests to change a specific stock's name.
+4. Warenager updates the stock's name.

+    Use case ends.

+**Extensions**

+* 2a.
+The list of all stocks is empty.

+  Use case ends.

+* 3a.
+The given format is missing the field header sn/.

+    * 3a1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given serial number is not an integer.

+    * 3b1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given format is missing the field header n/.

+    * 3c1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+#### Use case: Update the location of a stock

+**MSS**

+1. User requests to list stocks.
+2. Warenager lists all stocks including their serial number.
+3. User requests to change a specific stock's location.
+4. Warenager updates the stock's location.

+    Use case ends.

+**Extensions**

+* 2a.
+The list of all stocks is empty.

+  Use case ends.

+* 3a.
+The given format is missing the field header sn/.

+    * 3a1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given serial number is not an integer.

+    * 3b1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given format is missing the field header l/.

+    * 3c1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+#### Use case: Update the source of a stock

+**MSS**

+1. User requests to list stocks.
+2. Warenager lists all stocks including their serial number.
+3. User requests to change a specific stock's source.
+4. Warenager updates the stock's source.

+    Use case ends.

+**Extensions**

+* 2a.
+The list of all stocks is empty.

+  Use case ends.

+* 3a.
+The given format is missing the field header sn/.

+    * 3a1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given serial number is not an integer.

+    * 3b1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given format is missing the field header s/.

+    * 3c1.
+Warenager shows an error message.

+      Use case resumes at step 2.

 *{More to be added}*

 ### Non-Functional Requirements